redis-stack/redis-stack-docs/docs/ui/insight/_index.md

 ### Workbench

 Advanced command line interface with intelligent command auto-complete and complex data visualizations.
-* Built-in guides: you can conveniently discover Redis and Redis Stack capabilities using the built-in guides.
+* Built-in guides: you can conveniently discover Redis and Redis Stack features using the built-in guides.
-* Command auto-complete support for all capabilities in Redis and Redis Stack.
+* Command auto-complete support for all features in Redis and Redis Stack.
-* Visualizations of your [Search and Query](https://redis.io/docs/stack/search/) index, queries, and aggregations.
+* Visualizations of your indexes, queries, and aggregations.
-* Visualizations of your [Time Series](https://redis.io/docs/stack/timeseries/) data.
+* Visualizations of your [time series](https://redis.io/docs/stack/timeseries/) data.

   <img src="images/Workbench_TimeSeries.png">